Nintendo 64 Architecture

 Changelog

-It's always nice to keep a record of changes.
+It’s always nice to keep a record of changes.
+For a complete report, you can check the commit log.
+Alternatively, here’s a simplified list:

 ### 2022-06-06

-- Added section about boot process
+- Added section about boot process.

 - Renamed the 'Peripheral interface' chip to PIF-NUS (or PIF) according to @Bigbass.